vives-projectwerk-2021/pulu-docker-compose/Readme.md

 ### fill in the .env file

-.Fill in the .env file, example of the structure is in the .env.local
+.Fill in the .env file, example of the structure is in the .env.example

 ### run the docker-compose file